rfelixallen/inhospitable/README.md

 * Add in Color
 * Add in Main Menu
 * Add in Save/Load
+* Pop up windows

 Log
+6/17/15
+-Had a month long break.
+Made some quick cosmetic changes with the intro text and tweaked hunger values.
+For this game to be finished, I need to be able to add in more monsters.

 5/17/15
 -I am very happy with the progress I have made with this.
 I feel that I finally have something I am ready to show people.
 This is not at all the final product, but I may shelve it for the time being so I can focus on new projects.